-I’m often telling our children when they have a difficult situation to deal with, or going through a rough time, to remember that “this, too, shall pass.”
+When our children are going through a rough time, I often tell them to remember “this, too, shall pass.”
 Yes, it may sometimes be heard as trite and superficial, but it is also a time-tested truth that has gotten me through some pretty dark moments.

 It’s important, however, to remember that what we’re talking about here is not an outrightly rebellious teen, not someone who is seriously into dangerous and/or illegal activity.
 We’re referring to teens who may have temporarily lost their way; teens who are searching and seeking to discover what kind of adult they will be…what kind of man or woman is developing emotionally and psychologically inside, as they’re also growing up physically outside.